AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir_contracts.md

 mkdir contracts
 ```

 All contract projects will reside within this folder.
+Note that contracts don't actually have to live here and this is just a style choice.

 2. Next, create a noir project using nargo by running the following in the terminal from the `contracts` folder
 ```bash